-Her Majesty's Prison and Probation Service Agency Board has set out a range of measures to reduce the risks that certain prisoners, especially those convicted of, or charged with offences against children, may present to children whilst in prison.
+Her Majesty's Prison and Probation Service has in place a range of measures to reduce the risks that certain prisoners, especially those convicted of, or charged with, offences against children may present to children whilst in custody.

-Prison staff and those working in visitors' centres should receive training, briefing or guidance as appropriate in safeguarding and child protection that is proportionate to the likely level of contact with children, in order for them to take appropriate action if concerns are raised during a visit.
+Prison staff and those working in visitor's centres should receive training, briefing or guidance as appropriate in safeguarding and child protection.
+This training should be relevant and proportionate to their likely level of contact with children and families, so they can take appropriate action if concerns are raised during a visit.
 The establishment - or the service provider - should arrange specific safeguarding and child protection training - rather than safeguarding awareness training - for Family Support Workers, Play Supervisors and Visitor Centre staff who supervise activities for children.

-- Should inform the local authority children's social care services of the offender's reception to prison and subsequent transfers and of the release address of the offender;
+- Should inform the local authority children's social care services of the offender's reception to prison, subsequent transfers, release on temporary licence and of release date and of the release address of the offender;

-- Should notify the relevant probation service provider.
-The police should also be notified of the release address; and
+- Should notify the relevant probation service provider of PPRC status.
+The police should also be notified of the release date and address;

 - May prevent or restrict a prisoner's contact with children.
 Decisions on the level of contact, if any, should be based on a multi-agency risk assessment.
 The assessment should draw on relevant risk information held by police, probation service provider and prison service.
 The relevant local authority children's social care should contribute to the multi-agency risk assessment by providing a report on the child's best interests.
 The best interests of the child will be paramount in the decision-making process.